jeevanchaps/sentiment_analysis_NepaliCovidTweets/README.md

-# Sentiment Analysis of Nepali COVID Tweets
+# Sentiment Analysis of Nepali COVID-19 Tweets

 This repository contains experiments performed using different monolingual and multilingual Transformer models for the Nepali language to perform the sentiment analysis of the Nepali Tweets related to
 COVID-19.
 The different monolingual models used are as follows which are all available in the HuggingFace.